yanatan16/mongodb-indexing-presentation/README.md

 - `update`'s first because of the db-level lock.
 - `find`'s second to minimize working set churn.

+> When comparing indexing performance, emulate your app; don't just run the same query 100 times.

 ## Keeping Indexes in memory